Behind the Scenes & Screens: Edinburgh & London

 Part One - Film Studies and the Edinburgh International Film Festival

-Tutor in Film Studies on the adult education programme at the University of Edinburgh.
+Pierquin is a Tutor in Film Studies on the adult education programme at the University of Edinburgh.
 She has worked with the Edinburgh International Film Festival for over ten years, taking groups of students to the festival.
 She has published on French director Jean Eustache (The Cinema of France, Senses of Cinema, Sight & Sound).
 Her current research is on film education.

 Dr Pasquale Iannone